gnu-octave/gnu-octave.github.io/README.md

 **Be sure to choose the correct categories!!**

-`categories: news` is reserved for release announcements, that are also displayed inside the GUI.
-Consider choosing another category like `categories: other` or alike for less important news.
+`categories: news release` is reserved for release announcements, those posts are also displayed inside the GUI.
+Consider choosing another category like `categories: news` or alike for less important news.